KODIAK BY THERMORY – BIG, BOLD AND RUGGED THERMO-SPRUCE DECKING

 - If you would like to preserve the tone of boards that have turned grey over time, use colourless oil without a UV filter on the boards.

 - The oil should be applied only to clean, level, dust-free surfaces.

-Five recommendations for installing decking made of Kodiak Thermo-Spruce
+Six recommendations for installing Kodiak thermo-spruce decking

-Follow the decking installation guide for correct installation.
+- Follow the decking installation guide for correct installation.